hirefrank/www/content/2014-summer-movies.md

 One of the best things about New York City &mdash; and one that I never take full advantage of &mdash; is the wide array of free outdoor movies during the summer.

-Based on [Kottke's suggestion](http://kottke.org/14/05/free-outdoor-movies-in-nyc-for-summer-2014), I aggregated over a dozen venues and ~~nearly~~ more than a hundred movies into a single calendar.
+Based on [Kottke's suggestion](http://kottke.org/14/05/free-outdoor-movies-in-nyc-for-summer-2014), I aggregated over a dozen venues and <s>nearly</s> more than a hundred movies into a single calendar.
 Each calendar entry features a brief synopsis, a link to the trailer and the details about the venue.

 So far, I've included the following movies series: